theethanhawk/Personal-Training-App/README.md

 You can now proceed to build the project using the files in this repository.

 Commit history:
-First commit included the basic layout of the homepage with links to the different components of the app.
-Functionality of adding metric data and viewing metric data have been added.
+first commit - included the basic layout of the homepage with links to the different components of the app.
+Functionality of adding metric data and viewing metric data have been added. second commit - includes models, forms, and views for goals as well as html for adding and viewing goals.